-If an OHV project is to move forward in the area, a new PNDI will be required and coordination with the four jurisdictional agencies (i.e., DCNR, PGC, the Pennsylvania

-Fish & Boat Commission, and the US Fish & Wildlife Service) will need to occur to determine species of concern and/or potential impacts of development.
+If an OHV project is to move forward in the area, a new PNDI will be required and coordination with the four jurisdictional agencies (i.e., DCNR, PGC, the Pennsylvania Fish & Boat Commission, and the US Fish & Wildlife Service) will need to occur to determine species of concern and/or potential impacts of development.
 Protecting the hibernaculum will be paramount, with the NAI recommending "continued monitoring of the populations and protection of the mine entrance by gating or other means to prevent disturbance of the rare species" (p.
 155).
+It is likely this warning will extend to other locations in the study area, as abandoned mines provide significant habitat for bat colonies.

 Land Ownership, Use, & Zoning: With such a large study area, there are a variety of land uses.
-Generally, there are three primary use zones, as shown in Figure X:
+Generally, there are three primary use zones, as shown in Figure 6:

-Figure X: Project area with land use zones indicated.
+Figure 6: Project area with land use zones indicated.

 - Residential/Commercial Districts: Several small communities make up Newport Township, which primarily cluster around Wanamie and Glen Lyon.
 The unincorporated town of Mocanaqua is on the western edge of the study area in Conyngham Township.
 These areas each have a small main street, with businesses such as restaurants, specialty stores, and independent contractors.
 Residential areas then spread out from the downtowns.
 Homes are older, with approximately 58% having been built before 1939. - Mining: Congruent with the area's history, approximately 3,350 acres are zoned for mining, held by three private landowners.
-One site includes an active quarry. - Conservation/Pinchot State Forest: Managed by DCNR's Bureau of Forestry, the Pinchot State Forest property comprises 4,400 acres, which includes ±3,100 conveyed by EC to the state in 2015; and 1,100 acres transferred in 2018.
+One site includes an active quarry. - Conservation/Pinchot State Forest: Managed by DCNR's Bureau of Forestry, the

+Pinchot State Forest property comprises 4,400 acres, which includes $\pm 3,100$ conveyed by EC to the state in 2015; and 1,100 acres transferred in 2018.
 An additional 1,400 acres currently under acquisition.
-There is one ±350-acre parcel of land still owned by EC in this area, leased for mining to a private entity.
-At the expiration of the lease, EC will make first offer for its purchase to DCNR.
+There is one ± 350 -acre parcel of land still owned by EC in this area, leased for mining to a private entity.
+At the expiration of the lease and when reclamation has been completed, EC has committed to gifting this land to DCNR, pending acceptance by the state.

 A handful of tracts are zoned for mixed-use and, at this time, are undeveloped.
-Note that an unofficial OHV trail network runs through all of these areas.
+Note that an unofficial trail network runs through all of these areas, which is extensively used for illegal OHV riding.
+However, these trails are not recognized for motorized use by the property owners, including DCNR, and therefore their use is considered illegal trespassing.

-Transportation & Access: The main route through the study area is SR 3004, travelling northeast from Mocanaqua towards the City of Nanticoke (see Figure X).
+Transportation & Access: The main route through the study area is SR 3004, travelling northeast from Mocanaqua towards the City of Nanticoke (see Figure 7).
 Its name changes depending on the municipality, beginning as Lee Road in Mocanaqua to Main Road/Street in Glen Lyon, to West Kirmar Avenue by Wanamie.
 It changes again near Alden into Middle Road.
 This then leads to the newly constructed South Valley Parkway (SVP), which connects to SR 29 and I-81.
 Based on analyses done in the NTMP, the existing roadway network can handle some increases in residential and commercial traffic.
 However, moderate development may require transportation improvements, specifically at smaller intersections.

-Figure X: Transportation routes within the study area, highlighted in yellow, from the NTMP.
+Figure 7: Transportation routes within the study area, highlighted in yellow, from the NTMP.
 The pink outline defines EC's properties.